Neverness to Everness: April 2026 Tier List – Best Characters

 Advertisement

-• First, secure one real damage anchor.
-Nanally, Chiz, or Hotori are the cleanest high-end targets if your roster lacks a carry.
+• Secure one real damage anchor first.
+Nanally, Chiz, or Lacrimosa if your roster lacks a carry.

-• Second, add one flexible support or sub-DPS piece.
-Sakiri is the premium answer, while Haniel or Esper Zero can be excellent next-best solutions depending on your box.
+• Add one flexible support or sub-DPS.
+Sakiri is the premium answer; Haniel or Zero are excellent next-best picks depending on your box.

-• Third, patch team weaknesses instead of stacking vanity pulls.
-If your clears fail during Break windows or survivability checks, another DPS will not fix that by itself.
+• Patch team weaknesses, not vanity slots.
+If clears fail during Break windows or survivability checks, another DPS will not fix that.

-• Fourth, avoid splitting materials across too many middling projects.
-One properly built core team beats four half-built “pretty good” units every time.
+• Do not split materials across too many half-built units.
+One properly built core team beats four “pretty good” projects every time.

 F